prixite/prixite.github.io/data/blogs/web-scraping-with-chrome-extensions.md

 ![sitemap](/images/posts/scrapingchromeextensions/createsitemap.png#image-70)

 Once a new sitemap is created, it will show a table with rows of all sitemaps are created.
 It will show only 1 row as we are just starting using it.
-If we click on its row, it will take us to another page, showing <b>_root</b> link (representing root url of web page).
+If we click on its row, it will take us to another page, showing <b>\_root</b> link (representing root url of web page).

 It will also show a button <b>Add new selector</b> which we need to click on and create a new selector.

 ![selectors](/images/posts/scrapingchromeextensions/selector.png#image-70)

-In the form of creating a new selector, add an id (which I have given the name <b>brands</b>), select Link from dropdown (since we need to navigate to each brands page), click on <b>Multiple</b> checkbox and then click on <b>select</b> button.
+In the form for creating a new selector, add an id (which I have given the name <b>brands</b>), select Link from dropdown (since we need to navigate to each brands page), click on <b>Multiple</b> checkbox and then click on <b>select</b> button.

 Once you do this, it will show a toolbar over the web page.
 You will then need to click at least 2 (similar) elements (I have clicked on top 2 brand names).
 It will then analyse the whole page and automatically select all other similar elements by itself.

 Finally, click on green button <b>Done selecting</b>.

 Once you do perform these steps, it will show the selector for brands as shown below.

 ![css](/images/posts/scrapingchromeextensions/css.png#image-70)

 Finally, click on <b>Save Selector</b> button.
 It will show a table with all the selector we have created so far (currently only one).

 Before moving forward and add more selectors for the products title and price.
 Let's try to scrape the brands links which we already setup.
 So now, click on the <b>Sitemap Whatmobile</b> dropdown and click on <b>Scrape</b> link.

 ![scrapebutton](/images/posts/scrapingchromeextensions/scrapebutton.png#image-70)

 It will take you to next screen, where you can keep the values 2000 in both the textboxes.
 Click on <b>Start Scraping</b> button.
 It will open up chrome windows and start scraping the data.
 You will see the following page containing a table of all brand titles, urls and links toward each page are visible.

 ![brandresults](/images/posts/scrapingchromeextensions/brandresults.png#image-70)

     Note: if you see any error asking you to use their cloud space.
 Just click on "Refresh Data" button.
     If you want to export this sitemap or the data, click on Sitemap Whatmobile dropdown and it will show you the options.

 Note, let's scrape the titles and prices of each mobile phone in each brands url that you have already scraped.

 Click on <b>Sitemap</b> tab from top, it will show you a table with columns ID and Domain.
 Click on its table first row (currently only 1) and it will take you to next table where you will see the already created brands selector.
 Click on this row and it will take you to next page, where we need to create the selectors for each brand.

 This is what you will see inside brands page.